jimburton/ci583-trees/README.md

-# CI583: Binary search trees with `Optional` children
+# CI583: Generic binary search trees with `Optional` children

 This exercise revisits a problem you've (hopefully) already attempted.
 It is about programming recursively with binary search trees, but the implementation is improved in various ways.
 The